-The Notices include notices of any of the following events with respect to the Reoffered Bonds, if material: (1) principal and interest payment delinquencies; (2) non-payment related defaults; (3) unscheduled draws on debt service reserves reflecting financial difficulties; (4) unscheduled draws on credit enhancements reflecting financial difficulties; (5) substitution of credit or liquidity providers, or their failure to perform; (6) adverse tax opinions or events affecting the tax-exempt status of the Reoffered Bonds; (7) modifications to the rights of holders of the Reoffered Bonds; (8) bond calls; (9) defeasances; (10) release, substitution, or sale of property securing repayment of the Reoffered Bonds; and (11) rating changes.
-In addition, DAC will undertake, for the benefit of the Holders of the Reoffered Bonds, to provide to each Repository or the MSRB and to the State Information Depository, in a timely manner, notice of any failure by the University to provide the Annual Information and annual financial statements by the date required in the University's undertaking described above.
+The Notices include notices of any of the following events with respect to the Reoffered Bonds, if material: (1) principal and interest payment delinquencies; (2) non-payment related defaults; (3) unscheduled draws on debt service reserves reflecting financial difficulties; (4) unscheduled draws on credit enhancements reflecting financial difficulties; (5) substitution of credit or liquidity providers, or their failure to perform; (6) adverse tax opinions or events affecting the tax-exempt status of the Reoffered Bonds; (7) modifications to the rights of holders of the Reoffered Bonds; (8) bond calls (other than pursuant to mandatory sinking fund redemption requirements); (9) defeasances; (10) release, substitution, or sale of property securing repayment of the Reoffered Bonds; and (11) rating changes.
+In addition, DAC will undertake, for the benefit of the Holders of the Reoffered Bonds, to provide to the MSRB in a timely manner, notice of any failure by the University to provide the Annual Information and annual financial statements by the date required in the University's undertaking described above.